jupyter-book/mystmd-quickstart/README.md

 [![Made with MyST](https://img.shields.io/badge/made%20with-myst-orange)](https://myst.tools)

-This repository contains the files used in the [quickstart guide](https://myst.tools/docs/mystjs/quickstart), and can be used to follow that guide, before trying MyST with your own content.
+This repository contains the files used in the [quickstart guide](https://mystmd.org/guide/quickstart), and can be used to follow that guide, before trying MyST with your own content.

-> **Note** This is **not** a good example of an actual myst project!
+> **Note** This is **not** a good example of an actual MyST project!
 The repositories purpose is to be a simple markdown + notebook repository that can be transformed throughout a tutorial.

 The goals of the [quickstart guide](https://myst.tools/docs/mystjs/quickstart) are: